Skip to main content

 State Government Universities Anna University Annamalai University Alagappa University Bharathidasan University Bharathiar University Madurai Kamaraj University Manonmaniam Sundaranar University Mother Teresa Women's University Periyar University Tamil Nadu Agricultural University Tamil Nadu Dr. Ambedkar Law University Tamil Nadu Dr. M.G.R.
 Medical University Tamil Nadu Open University Tamil Nadu Physical Education and Sports University Tamil Nadu Teachers Education University Tamil Nadu Veterinary and Animal Sciences University Tamilnadu Horticulture University Tamil University Tamil Virtual University Thiruvalluvar University University of Madras Central Government University Central University of Tamil Nadu Gandhigram Rural University Private Deemed Universities Avinashilingam University for Women B S Abdur Rahman University Bharath University Chettinad University Dr. MGR Research Institute University...

-TOP TEN POPULATED CITIES IN THE WORLD
+TOP TEN POPULATED COUNTRIES IN THE WORLD